Tony the Tiger: History

-"Put a Tiger on Your Team" was featured in ads all across the nation in 1958 as Kellogg's cereal campaign reached out all children sports organizations and teams to build more consumers.
+"Put a Tiger on Your Team" was featured in advertisements all across the United States in 1958 as Kellogg's cereal campaign reached out to all children sports organizations and teams to build more consumers.
 In the same year of 1958, Tony the Tiger was joined by other popular mascots to promote the newest cereal release "pre-sweetened cereals."
 Mass media and marketing during this time was on the rise, especially in the food product industry.
 In the wake of Kellogg's Frosted Flakes the cereal company's goal was to produce a flavor that was "delicious and distinctive flavor."
 In 1974, after the Kellogg Company launched a Chinese Year of the Tiger, for marketing and advertising techniques Tony was selected as Tiger of the Year.
 Following a few months later was the release of an innovative Tony the Tiger commercial.
 This commercial was significant in the humanizing factor of Tony with the birth of his first daughter, Antoinette.
 This advertising technique targeted the millions of infants as Antoinette the baby tigress was shown tasting Kellogg's Sugar Frosted Flakes for the first time, followed by the Tony the Tiger slogan.
 The shape of the featured tiger was beginning to shape the cereal marketing and advertising sector by promoting new product lines.
 The company used Tony Jr. as its mascot to introduce nearly six new products that are high in nutrition in the mid-1970s.
 Throughout all of the 1970s, Tony the Tiger had a complete family of three.
 The evolution of this brand icon continued to rise as Tony the Tiger was featured in a Hot Air Balloon Championship in 1981.

 In 2019, it was announced that Kellogg's would become the title sponsor of the Sun Bowl, an El Paso, Texas-based college football bowl game, with the game being branded as the Tony the Tiger Sun Bowl.
+The sponsorship transferred to WK Kellogg after the 2023 corporate split.

 In August 2022, Tony the Tiger made his debut as a VTuber on Twitch.